Tour De Yorkshire comes to Bentley

 Castle Hill Primary attended the events at Bentley Pavillion – all 247 pupils and their teachers.
 They took part in painting, outdoor activities, free face painting and of course watched the bikers fly past.

-Owner Amie Milner, who is also the Principle of The L.A.
-Performing Arts Academy which sits above the cafe, said: “We are really excited about Tour de Yorkshire and our cafe opened this week so it’s the perfect time to get some people through the door.
+Owner Amie Milner is also the Principle of The LA Performing Arts Academy which sits above the cafe, she said: “We are really excited about Tour de Yorkshire and our cafe opened this week so it’s the perfect time to get some people through the door.

 “We’ve got loads of Tour de Yorkshire flags, we have blue and yellow napkins and our bike.”

-The event was also used to raise money for a good cause.
-Sandra Durrant, Lay Pastor of Bentley Methodist Church opened up her church to locals enjoying the day.
+The event was also used to raise money for a good causes.
+Sandra Durrant, lay pastor of Bentley Methodist Church opened up her church to locals enjoying the day.

 She said: “We’ve got involved with the Tour De Yorkshire because of community spirit.
 We wanted to reach out to the community, to families, children and the elderly in this area.